‘Nashville’ Star Charles Esten Talks What’s Next for Deacon -- and That Rachel Bilson Kiss! (Exclusive)

 It’s never too early to start talking about Nashville!

-The cast of the CMT drama went back to work in late September, gearing up for season six of the hit show, which found itself not only on a new network and with a new showrunner last season, but halfway through, also (Rayna Jaymes).
+The cast of the CMT drama went back to work in late September, gearing up for season six of the hit show, which found itself not only on a new network and with a new showrunner last season, but halfway through, also down its star, Connie Britton (Rayna Jaymes).

-ET spoke with Charles Esten just a couple of days before he hit the set, and he admitted that he and his co-stars still aren’t completely .
+ET spoke with Charles Esten just a couple of days before he hit the set, and he admitted that he and his co-stars still aren’t completely over their friend’s departure.

-“Sometimes it happens that you're in a similar place [as your characters], and in a weird way, this was that to a T. We the actors who play Deacon and Daphne and Maddie were going , so there's a part of that that we didn't have to search for,” he explained.
+“Sometimes it happens that you're in a similar place [as your characters], and in a weird way, this was that to a T. We the actors who play Deacon and Daphne and Maddie were going through the same goodbye, so there's a part of that that we didn't have to search for,” he explained.
 “While we're on that hospital bed saying goodbye to Rayna as my wife and their mom, we're also on that hospital bed saying goodbye to Connie who's our dear, dear friend, who we've been with for four-and-a-half years and through so much together, laughed and cried all these scenes together.”

 RELATED: Hayden Panettiere Opens Up About Connie Britton's Shocking 'Nashville' Exit: 'It's Hard for Me to Talk About'